0isback/SmartMoing-PE/README.md

 * @modify 0isback
 * @since 2015.8
 *
-* 『For A "PC Moving" in PE』
+* 『 For A "PC Moving" in PE 』
 *
 * Edit in PC : EditPlus
 * Edit in Mobile : DroidEdit